iamfortune/BCH-titbits/nucleic acids.md

 - the 3 major pyrimidies found in nucleic acids of both procaryotes and eucaryotes are cytosine, uracil and thymine

 # DNA
-- DNA consists 4 bases namely adenine, guanine, cytosine and
+- DNA consists 4 bases namely adenine, guanine, cytosine and thymine

+# RNA
+- RNA consists of 4 bases but in a place of thymine there is uracil therefore it's adenine, guanine, cytosine and uracil.